Holystone: In popular culture

 And on the seventh—holystone the decks and scrape the cable.

 John Huston's 1956 film Moby Dick, and most recently Peter Weir's 2003 film Master and Commander: The Far Side of the World, also show sailors scrubbing the deck with holystones.

 John Barth's 1960 novel The Sot-Weed Factor (Chapter 14, Part II: Going to Malden) features the main character and his valet performing "various simple chores like oakum-picking and holystoning" while aboard Captain Tom Pound's ship.

-In Ridley Scott's 2018 miniseries The Terror (S1E4, Punished As A Boy), Capt Crozier, as a punishment, orders the crew to "holystone the decks".
+Dan Simmons' novel The Terror mentions that at 4 a.m. "on a ship at sea, the men would be rousted from their hammocks in half an hour to begin holystoning the decks and cleaning everything in sight."
+In Ridley Scott's 2018 miniseries adaptation (S1E4, Punished As A Boy), Capt Crozier, as a punishment, orders the crew to "holystone the decks."

 The folk song The Banks of Newfoundland mentions scrubbing the boat with "holystone and sand."